jberube/frankenstein/README.md

 # frankenstein

-Fun with nodejs, zombie.js, ExpressJs, Mocha...
+A walking skeleton of a system-wide automated test with nodejs, zombie.js, ExpressJs, Mocha...

-## mandatory ASCII art
+# mandatory ASCII art
                  .-""-"-""-.
                 /           \
                 | .--.-.--. |